How Can Energy Communities Provide Grid Services? A Dynamic Pricing Mechanism with Budget Balance, Individual Rationality, and Fair Allocation: Proposed Framework

 \subsection{Coordination between community manager and members}

-The community manager aims to coordinate the energy consumption/production of the community members in order to meet the agreed upon capacity limitation with the DSO.
-This way, the manager takes advantage of the grid tariff discounts in a way that benefits the community as a whole.
-The proposed framework achieves this by dynamically sending price signals $x_{it}$, covering both electricity rates and grid tariffs, for each community member $i$ and time $t$ of the next day.
-Each community member $i$ independently optimizes their own electricity consumption/production $p_{it}$ based on the price signals $x_{it}$, in order to minimize their own energy costs.
-The timeline of decision-making and information exchange among stakeholders is illustrated in Fig. \ref{fig:illustration} and summarized as follows: \begin{enumerate}[label = {\textbf{Step \arabic*)}},align=left] \item The day-ahead electricity market prices $\lambda^{\rm{spot}}_t$ for each hour of the next day are released by the wholesale market operator (e.g., at 14:00 by Nord Pool). \item The DSO identifies the expected needs and costs of congestion management services in the distribution grid and calculates the required capacity limitation. \item The DSO communicates the needed capacity limitations $\bar{P}_t^{\rm{DSO}}$ for each hour $t$ of the next day to the community manager, as well as penalties $\alpha_t^{\rm{DSO}}$ for violating these limitations and the offered grid tariff reduction $\beta_t^{\rm{DSO}}$ for internal power flows within the community. \item Given the DSO's offer in Step 3, the community manager sets price signals $x_{it}$ for each community member $i$ and hour $t$ of the next day. \item The community manager communicates the price signals $x_{it}$ to all community members $i$. \item Given the price signals $x_{it}$, each community member $i$ optimizes their own energy consumption/production profile $p_{it}$ for the next day. \end{enumerate}
+The community manager is responsible for coordinating the energy consumption/production of the community members to meet the agreed-upon capacity limitation with the DSO and share the benefit among all prosumers.
+The proposed framework achieves this by sending dynamic price signals $x_{it}$ which cover electricity costs and grid tariffs.
+These prices are temporally and spatially dynamic, meaning that each community member $i \in \mathcal{I}$ receives a different price for all time steps $t \in \mathcal{T}$ of the next day.
+Each community member then independently optimizes their own electricity consumption/production $p^+_{it}/p^-_{it}$ based on the price signals $x_{it}$ to minimize their own energy costs.
+Community members respond directly to individualized prices only specified within the community, not the day-ahead prices and tariffs of the larger grid.

-The mechanism by which the DSO sets these capacity limitation contracts in Steps 2-3 (i.e., $\bar{P}_t^{\rm{DSO}}, \alpha_t^{\rm{DSO}}, \beta_t^{\rm{DSO}}$) is outside the scope of this paper.
-The main focus here is to provide a mathematical model for the community manager's dynamic pricing problem in Step 4, subject to a given contract with the DSO, as will be further detailed in Section \ref{sec:models}.
+The timeline of decision-making and information exchange among stakeholders is illustrated in Figure \ref{fig:illustration} and summarized in the following steps: \begin{enumerate} \item The day-ahead electricity market prices $\lambda^{\rm{spot}}_t$ for each hour of the next day are released by the wholesale market operator (e.g., at 14:00 by Nord Pool). \item The DSO identifies the expected needs and costs of congestion management services in the distribution grid and calculates the required capacity limitation. \item The DSO communicates the required capacity limitations $\bar{P}_t^{\rm{DSO}}$ for each hour $t$ of the next day to the community manager, as well as penalties $\alpha_t^{\rm{DSO}}$ for violating these limitations and the offered grid tariff reduction $\beta_t^{\rm{DSO}}$ for internal power flows within the community. \item Given the DSO's offer in Step 3, the community manager sets prices $x_{it}$ for each community member $i$ and hour $t$ of the next day. \item The community manager communicates the price signals $x_{it}$ to all community members $i$. \item Given the price signals $x_{it}$ each community member $i$ optimizes their own energy consumption/production profile $p^+_{it}/p^-_{it}$ for the next day. \end{enumerate}